Study lepton flavor violation $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ within the Mass Insertion Approximation: The main content of SSM

 Here, $v_u,~v_d,~v_\eta$,~ $v_{\bar\eta}$ and $v_S$ are the corresponding vacuum expectation values(VEVs) of the Higgs superfields $H_u$, $H_d$, $\eta$, $\bar{\eta}$ and $S$.
 Two angles are defined as $\tan\beta=v_u/v_d$ and $\tan\beta_\eta=v_{\bar{\eta}}/v_{\eta}$.
 The definition of ${\widetilde{\nu}}_{L}$ and ${\widetilde{\nu}}_{R}$ are:

 The soft SUSY breaking terms of $U(1)_X$SSM are:

 The particle content and charge distribution of $U(1)_X$SSM are shown in the Table \ref {IV}.
 In previous work\cite{UU4}, we have shown that $U(1)_X$SSM is anomaly free.
-The two Abelian groups $U(1)_Y$ and $U(1)_X$ in $U(1)_X$SSM cause a new effect: the gauge kinetic mixing.
-This effect can be induced by RGEs.
+The details regarding the absence of anomaly within the $U(1)_X$SSM model can be summarized as follows: